 Therapy can help you to heal from past hurts, if you are looking to have therapy to address your mother wound, please take a look at my services page on childhood trauma.

 Alternatively, find more free resources on healing, living wholeheartedly and having fulfilling relationships.
+There is also a free Relationship checklist to assess whether your relationship is “good enough”.

 McBride, K. (2013).
 Will I ever be good enough?
 Healing the daughters of narcissistic mothers.